KRFOSS/kali-docs/virtualization/install-vmware-host/index.md

 - - -

-When everything is up-to-date, and ready to go, make sure the file is executable and then call it.
+When everything is up-to-date, and ready to go, make sure the file is executable and then call it:

 ```console
 kali@kali:~$ chmod +x ~/Downloads/vmware.bin